Central Appalachia Weather Authority

 Where We Work

-CAWA serves communities across Pennsylvania, West Virginia, Ohio, and Maryland within the Appalachian region—focused on localized impact within the National Weather Service’s Pittsburgh (PBZ) and Cleveland (CLE) forecast areas.
-Our coverage expands as partnerships and volunteer networks grow.
+CAWA serves communities across Pennsylvania, West Virginia, Ohio, and Maryland within the Appalachian region.
+We are focused on localized impact across the National Weather Service forecast areas of Pittsburgh (PBZ), State College (CTP), Charleston (RLX), and Cleveland (CLE), with room to expand as partnerships and volunteer networks continue to grow.

 Our Story